harshal5478/AIML/README.md

 # 🎓 AI/ML Student Portfolio (PWA-Enabled)

-Hi, I’m *Rohan Mehta*, an AI & Machine Learning student passionate about building intelligent systems and web-based applications.
+Hi, I’m *Harshal Shinde*, an AI & Machine Learning student passionate about building intelligent systems and web-based applications.

 This is my *personal portfolio website, built using basic HTML, CSS, and JavaScript — and fully converted into a **Progressive Web App (PWA)*.
 It works offline, can be installed as an app, and demonstrates my understanding of full-stack fundamentals and modern web technologies.